-Protecting your personal data is very important, including making sure it is only used and shared when appropriate.
-This policy outlines how the personal data of applicants and prospective employees of M&S will be used, and your associated legal rights.
+Protecting your personal data is very important, including making sure it's only used and shared when appropriate.
+This policy outlines how the personal data of applicants and prospective colleagues of M&S will be used, and your associated legal rights.
 Personal data is defined as information from which individuals may be identified.

 This policy applies to all applicants to M&S in the UK and is in line with the UK GDPR and other data protection laws.

 1. Types of Personal Data

 M&S obtains personal data relating to prospective colleagues including, but not limited to: • name, address and other contact details; • information about previous employment, educational details, skills and experience;